A global community of nature enthusiasts

 I found no common name other than that applied to the family Erotylidae.
 This beetle is relatively small measuring less than 2 cm.
 The elytra is a pale yellow liberally spotted with black dots in no particular pattern.
 Some of the spots even overlap or run together.
 The pronotum is black as are the legs.

+It blended in with the rest of the scars on the Papaya plant, caused by the large leaves having fallen off, that I almost missed it.
 Some species in the Erotylidae family are significant pests, however most, including this one, are inoffensive animals of little significance to mankind.
 There is more about the interesting Familia Erotylidae family here (in Spanish) https://sebastianpadron.blogspot.com/201...

 Spotted on Jul 21, 2011